 Another joy is seeing the training process unfold before you: the focus & concentration, the interactions between rider and horse, etc.

-We were lucky enough to witness stallions training the courbette and capriole jumps.
+I was lucky enough to witness stallions training the courbette and capriole jumps.
 Their successes drew genuine “oohs” of admiration from onlookers, their incomplete attempts genuine “ahhs” of sympathy.

 Tip: Pay attention if you spot a horse begin to move diagonally across the arena: this is when a jump or other complicated move is more likely.

-We also got to see a very rare dark stallion on one of the trips; they make up only 1% of the Lipizzaner population.
+I also got to see a very rare dark stallion on one of the trips; they make up only 1% of the Lipizzaner population.

 (A riding school from around 1645.
 Image courtesy of the Metropolitan Museum of Art)

-The two visits produced lots of little delightful moments.
+My two visits produced lots of little delightful moments.
 For example:

 - A rider in brown tails and bicorne hat slipping their horse a little tidbit after some successful move (apparently the tailcoats have a special pocket sewn into them for storing the treats)